Compagnie des Vins Surnaturels

-Launched by the design-conscious Experimental Group – that’s the company behind Night Flight, Grand Pigalle Hotel, Beef Club and Ballroom in Paris – Compagnie Des Vins Surnaturels is a trés French-feeling wine bar in Neal’s Yard.
-With over 400 bottles of wine in stock, this is one for anyone feeling adventurous – CVS prides itself on selecting hard-to-find fine wines, which they pair alongside small plates such as truffle and quail’s egg croquet madams and octopus ceviche.
-Also on the menu is a selection of three or five French cheeses – we’re a massive fan of the ossau iraty.
+Launched by the design-conscious Experimental Group – that’s the company behind Night Flight, Grand Pigalle Hotel, Beef Club and Ballroom in Paris – Compagnie Des Vins Surnaturels is a French-feeling wine bar in Neal’s Yard.
+With over 400 bottles of wine in stock, this is a great choice for anyone feeling adventurous – CVS prides itself on selecting hard-to-find fine wines, which they pair alongside dainty small plates such as beef tartare and octopus ceviche.

 8-10 Neal's Yard, Covent Garden, WC2H 9DP

 From the outside, this French-leaning wine bar looks like an old Tudor pub: picture black and white beams and pretty stained glass.
 But within, the townhouse has had a thoroughly modern makeover – seating is millennial pink, there’s plenty of exposed brickwork, gold accents and statement lighting abound.
 The Francophile wine list is one that we’ve sampled time and time again and lots of glasses are priced at £5 each – perfect for trying something new (with someone new).

 44 Blandford Street, Marylebone, W1U 7HS